We were standing outside Teacher’s Bar on a Saturday night.

 My friend was still talking beside me.

-Whatever I had been saying seconds earlier suddenly lost its weight.
 The interruption straightened my shoulders.
 My pulse quickened.
-A strange electricity moved through me—almost pride.
+Electricity moved through me—almost pride.

 I kept looking at the place where the man had disappeared.